boreq/blogs-frontend/README.md

 # Blogs Frontend

-This is the frontend for the [Blogs project](https://github.com/boreq/blogs).
+This is the frontend for a website aggregating programming blogs.
+The backend can be found [here](https://github.com/boreq/blogs).